AY2526S1-CS2103T-F09-2/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **Student** : A recordable entity in the application **StudentConnect**, which inherits itself from the `person` class used in the previous addressbook application.
+* **Student List** : The panel at the bottom of the StudentConnect interface displaying all student profiles that have been created and stored in the system.
+It provides a quick overview of existing students for easy reference and selection.
+* **Lesson**: An entity which contains a `LocalDate` that is owned by a student.
+It meaningfully represents the next lesson that the student will have.
+The `LocalDate` represents the date that the lesson starts.
+* **Recurring lesson**: A lesson arrangement set on a fixed weekly schedule, where the tutor conducts lessons with a student on the same day each time interval.
+* **Payment Status:** A positive numerical value that indicates the student’s current payment balance for lessons.
+The value means the student has outstanding lessons that are yet to be paid.
+* **Education Level:** An Enum field used to record the academic level of each student for organisational clarity.

 --------------------------------------------------------------------------------------------------------------------